sematext/docs/docs/synthetics/http-monitor.md

 ## Authentication

+### Bearer / Access Token

 You can **dynamically fetch a token** for each run with token support and pass that token in your API requests.

-When creating an HTTP monitor, navigate to the Authentication tab and select **Bearer/Access Token** authentication type.
+When creating an HTTP monitor, navigate to the Authentication tab and select **Bearer/Access Token** authentication option.

 ![Access Token Authentication](../images/synthetics/authentication-token.png)